llvm/llvm-project/clang/docs/JSONCompilationDatabase.rst

 -  **directory:** The working directory of the compilation.
 All paths specified in the **command** or **file** fields must be either absolute or relative to this directory.
+This field itself can be a relative path in which case it is evaluated relative to the folder containing the compilation database file.
 -  **file:** The main translation unit source processed by this compilation step.
 This is used by tools as the key into the compilation database.
 There can be multiple command objects for the